Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 ## OSPRay Runtime Detection

-ParaView will now detect whether OSPRay is supported at runtime and disable it rather than acting as if it works.
+ParaView will now detect whether OSPRay is supported at runtime and enable it only if it is.
 Of note is when using under macOS' Rosetta translation support of `x86_64` binaries on `arm64` hardware.

 ## "ParaView Community Support" item in "Help" menu now links to discourse.paraview.org

-The "ParaView Community Support" link in the "Help" menu will send you to the [ParaView Support Discourse[(https://discourse.paraview.org)] page to open a new topic or search for an existing one.
+The "ParaView Community Support" link in the "Help" menu will send you to the [ParaView Support Discourse](https://discourse.paraview.org) page to open a new topic or search for an existing one.

 # Python scripting improvements